 When will CLG Incorporation be Made Available to sub-Branches

 RSL NSW is currently working with NSW Government to resolve the issue of transfer duty liability incurred on the transfer or real property from trusts owning property on behalf of sub-Branches to the new incorporated entity.
 RSL NSW is also finalising the SOP for sub-Branch Incorporation with the DPC before presenting it to the Board for approval.

 Should a sub-Branch incorporate?

-To assist in sub-Branch deliberations, separate from the matter of model constitutions, ANZAC House has prepared a paper providing some general information as to what sub-Branches may need to consider if they wish to incorporate.
+To assist in sub-Branch deliberations, separate from the matter of the model constitution, ANZAC House has prepared a paper providing some general information as to what sub-Branches may need to consider if they wish to incorporate.

-Should a sub-Branch seek legal advice on the model constitutions?
+Should a sub-Branch seek legal advice on the model constitution?

 Should a sub-Branch seek legal advice on incorporation or not?